anushka23g/Complete-Placement-Preparation/README.md

 Let me know,if you wish to add anything else to this content.

 ### :postbox: The pdfs added above consist of the ***500 Most asked questions on DSA in FAANG interviews- topicwise***
+<br><br><br>

 # 🏆 What do I need to prepare for the interviews?

 To get your dream company, you should be good in the following while facing an interview:

-📘Solid Data Structures and Algorithms.
-Deep understanding of these subjects, how to combine them, how to find/design suitable ones for a problem, etc. This is not surprising as indeed these are the most foundational topics on which much of CS rests.
+📘***Solid Data Structures and Algorithms.*** Deep understanding of these subjects, how to combine them, how to find/design suitable ones for a problem, etc. This is not surprising as indeed these are the most foundational topics on which much of CS rests.

-📘Strong in OOPS.
-OO Design and principles, subtle aspects of language, strong understanding of the language capability and limitations, its design and implementation.
+📘***Strong in OOPS.*** OO Design and principles, subtle aspects of language, strong understanding of the language capability and limitations, its design and implementation.

-📘Good understanding of OS, DBMS, Networks.
-These subjects were highlighted whose understanding is extremely important on being a successful software engineer for high-end work.
+📘***Good understanding of OS, DBMS, Networks.*** These subjects were highlighted whose understanding is extremely important on being a successful software engineer for high-end work.

-📘Ability to write well structured and efficient code.
-Ability to evaluate efficiency of the code at different levels – algo, DS, execution level (OS), hardware to reduce memory as well as time; understanding of different layers of the system, and ability to evaluate/assess the program at these different layers.
+📘***Ability to write well structured and efficient code.*** Ability to evaluate efficiency of the code at different levels – algo, DS, execution level (OS), hardware to reduce memory as well as time; understanding of different layers of the system, and ability to evaluate/assess the program at these different layers.
+<br><br><br>

 # 🏆 Picking a Language
 Before anything else, you need to pick a programming language to do your interviews in.